 Network Meet and Greet:

 This simple energizer gets participants moving around the room and talking to each other, while also increasing their personal and professional networks.
 The premise of this activity is simple: in a room full of like-minded individuals, there are bound to be many existing connections and contacts that are just waiting to be discovered.
-Participants should talk to each other in pairs and find a person that they both know that they have in common (excluding other participants of the convening) and keep track of these connections for their own networks.
+Everyone should receive a list of all participants in the room, and then participants should talk to each other in pairs and find a person that they both know that they have in common (excluding other participants of the convening) and keep track of these connections for their own networks.
 After a certain amount of time, the group should end the activity and determine who found the most connections around the room.